 The expander may cause the separation of the two front teeth.
-This is normal and space may closes on its own when the key turning is stopped.
-Otherwise, the space will eventually be closed with braces.
+This is normal and space may close on its own when the key turning is stopped.
+Otherwise, space will eventually be closed with braces.

 After the expansion is completed, the patient will continue to wear the appliance for a period of time to allow the bones to get used to the new position.

-Headgear is used in treatment of patients whose upper teeth are ahead of the lower teeth, and guides the growth of the teeth and jaws.
+Headgear is used in the treatment of patients whose upper teeth are ahead of the lower teeth and guides the growth of the teeth and jaws.